cosmos/cosmos-sdk/UPGRADING.md

 Additionally, the `appmodule.Environment` struct is introduced to fetch different services from the application.
 This should be used as an alternative to using `sdk.UnwrapContext(ctx)` to fetch the services.
-It needs to be passed into a module at instantiation (or depinject will inject the correct environement).
+It needs to be passed into a module at instantiation (or depinject will inject the correct environment).

 `x/circuit` is used as an example: